 With that, you can fix these with plyometric exercises.
 For example, you can fix your upper body with battle rope or medicine balls.
 You can also do the same for your lower body with depth jumps.

-Also when you jump on a jump box, after you land, you should provide balance as soon as possible so you don’t fall 😉
+Also when you jump on a jump box, after you land, you should balance yourself as soon as possible so you don’t fall.

 4. Explosive Strength